fabulous-dev/Fabulous/README.md

 ### Powered by .NET

 .NET is a very mature and broad framework by Microsoft.
 It can run on any device and platform, is very efficient, and has a vast ecosystem of open-source and licensed libraries, plugins, and other frameworks.
-Fabulous is compatible with most .NET libraries.
-You will be able to benefit from the .NET ecosystem by using 3rd party packages directly in your application.
+You will be able to benefit from the .NET ecosystem by using 3rd party packages directly in your Fabulous application.

 ## Sponsoring